 Sarah prosecutes and defends in cases of the utmost seriousness, including homicide, fraud, drug trafficking and sexual offences.
-She is security-cleared and routinely deals with matters of the utmost sensitivity.
-In addition to her work in crime and fraud, she has an extensive practice in healthcare regulation.
+She is security-cleared and routinely deals with extremely sensitive matters.
+In addition to her work in crime and fraud, she has an extensive practice in healthcare regulation

 Sarah also has substantial defence experience, both led and alone.
 She is regularly instructed to appear alone in serious matters such as rape and conspiracy to defraud, and has recently been led in cases including allegations of murder, drugs importation, and rape and human trafficking.

 In her professional disciplinary work she acted for the General Social Care Council over several years, and has acquired a wealth of experience at first instance and appeal, including both conduct and health matters.
 She has assisted the Nursing and Midwifery Council with case preparation and assessment of evidence prior to submission of the case to the Investigation Committee.
 As well as acting on behalf of regulators, she has considerable experience of defence work in interim orders hearings, substantive conduct and health cases at the General Medical Council, Nursing and Midwifery Council and other healthcare regulators, including on a public access basis.
 She has also undertaken cases at the General Dental Council, and ranked by the Chambers UK directory a "Band 5 " individual in this practice area.
 The Legal 500 also cites her as a leading barrister for Professional Discipline and Regulatory Law.
 Sarah has a particular interest in equestrian regulatory law and has recently appeared on behalf of a trainer at the British Horseracing Authority.